rackerlabs/technical-blog/_posts/2019-11-04-how-salesforce-community-cloud-helps-you-serve-customers-employees-and-partners.md

 ### Rackspace partners with you to boost your communities

 As business process consultants and Salesforce implementation experts, it is our job to help your organization operate as smoothly as possible.
-While we recognize that every business has unique processes, we know that all modern companies need three things to survive: loyal, consistent customers; passionate, connected employees; and satisfied, engaged partners.
+While we recognize that every business has unique processes, we know that all modern companies need three things to survive: loyal and consistent customers, passionate and connected employees, and satisfied and engaged partners.

 Salesforce Community Cloud is a platform that can aid in stimulating and promoting all three types of relationships.
 We are here to partner with you to implement Community Cloud and set up your communities.
 Reach out to our expert team today.
 Megan and the rest of our Salesforce certified experts are ready to help your business thrive.